Bladee: 2017–2018: Working on Dying, Red Light, and Icedancer

 In 2017, Bladee became art director of Yung Lean's Sadboys Gear clothing line.
 Later that year, he collaborated with production group Working on Dying on his second mixtape, named after the group.
-The mixtape includes features from Yung Lean and Ecco2K.
+The mixtape includes features from Yung Lean and Ecco2k.
 A video for the track "Lordship" was later released.

 After releasing the track "Decay" as a lead single, Bladee released Red Light, his second album, on 11 May 2018.
 It features executive production by Whitearmor, Sad Boys producer Gud, and Drain Gang member Yung Sherman.
-In July 2018, Bladee walked the runway at Alyx's fall 2019 menswear show in Paris, alongside Ecco2K.
+In June 2018, Bladee walked the runway at Alyx's spring/summer 2019 menswear show at Paris Fashion Week, alongside Ecco2k.
 His third mixtape, Icedancer, was released on 28 December 2018.
 The mixtape was produced by production duo Ripsquadd, and had guest appearances from Yung Lean and Thaiboy Digital.

-2019–2020: EXETER, 333, and Good Luck
+2019–2020: Exeter, 333, and Good Luck

-In April 2020, Bladee released EXETER, a nine-song album he recorded during a week-long stay in Gotland, Sweden with Gud.
-The album included features from Ecco2K.
+In April 2020, Bladee released Exeter, a nine-song album he recorded during a week-long stay in Gotland, Sweden with Gud.
+The album included features from Ecco2k.
 A video was later released for the track "Every Moment Special".
 In July 2020, Bladee released 333 via Year0001.
 Executively produced by Whitearmor, the album contains no credited features.
 A video for the track "Reality Surf" was released.

 After releasing tracks "All I Want", "God", and "Drama" as singles, Bladee released his third album of 2020, Good Luck.
 A collaborative album with Berlin producer Mechatok, it premiered on 10 December as part of an audiovisual livestream.
 A deluxe version was later released that included a remix of the track "Drama", featuring Charli XCX.

 2021–2022: Real Sprin9 exhibition, The Fool, "Amygdala", Crest, and Spiderr

 In May 2021, Bladee released his fifth solo album, The Fool, via Year0001.
 The album includes a feature from Thaiboy Digital and was primarily produced by Ripsquadd producer Lusi.
 The Fool was well received by critics and placed 11th on The Fader's 2021 end of year list.
 During July and August 2021, Bladee exhibited his first solo collection of paintings, Real Sprin9, at the Residence Gallery in London.
 In September 2021, he released a capsule Drain Gang collection in collaboration with the American-Swedish clothing brand GANT.

-In January 2022, Bladee released the single "Amygdala" in collaboration with Ecco2K and Mechatok, along with an accompanying video.
-On 18 March, he released Crest, a collaborative album with Ecco2K, via Year0001.
+In January 2022, Bladee released the single "Amygdala" in collaboration with Ecco2k and Mechatok, along with an accompanying video.
+On 18 March, he released Crest, a collaborative album with Ecco2k, via Year0001.
 Produced entirely by Whitearmor, Crest was critically acclaimed.
 In September 2022, Bladee released the lead single "Drain Story", announcing his sixth album, Spiderr.
-An accompanying video directed by Ecco2K was released.
+An accompanying video directed by Ecco2k was released.
 On 30 September, Bladee released Spiderr via Year0001.